Frequently Asked Questions

 What is the usual size of the incoming Civil and Environmental Engineering MS Class?

-It depends on the CEE program to which you are applying.
-The typical MS cohort ranges from 20-60 MS students for each program.
+The typical MS cohort ranges from 20-60 MS students depending on the MS program.

 Where do I have supplemental materials sent for my application?